UMN-Kernel-Object/ukoos/doc/tutorials/flashing-duo-s.md

 To send files to the board over tftp, you first need to assign your host device an IP address (if you are on macOS or Windows, no extra work should be required for this to work, you should already have a working linklocal connection).
 If you are on Linux, follow the below steps:

-Open your network settings, go into the ethernet connection, and create a new connection, as shown below.
+Open your network settings, go into the Ethernet connection, and create a new connection, as shown below.

 ![network](../img/network-settings.png)